 Political activist Ahmed Douma of the 6 April movement looks on behind bars in Cairo, December 22, 2013.
 REUTERS/Stringer

-Douma and the 268 other defendants are accused of illegal assembly, possession of bladed weapons and Molotov cocktails, assaulting army and police personnel and attacking governmental institutions.
+The defendants are charged with illegal assembly, possession of bladed weapons and Molotov cocktails, assaulting army and police personnel and attacking governmental institutions in December 2011 during the "cabinet clashes".

 Clashes broke out between protesters and security forces outside the cabinet headquarters in December 2011, leaving at least three people dead and 255 wounded.